BZoennchen/supercollider-book/_sources/chapters/supercollider/basics/1-code-execution.md

 # Code Execution

-The [SuperCollider IDE](sec-scide) is build for interaction.
+The [SuperCollider IDE](sec-scide) iis designed for interactivity.
-If you are familiar with the concept of notebooks, for example, Jupyter notebooks or Mathematica notebooks, you already know what I mean.
+If you're familiar with the concept of notebooks, such as Jupyter or Mathematica notebooks, you'll grasp what I mean.
-The idea is that you can execute code while developing.
-Instead of writing a complete program, you are constantly stimulated to run small code snippets.
-In live coding, this is embraced even more, but it is also good practice if you learn and explore SuperCollider in general.
+The idea is to execute code incrementally as you develop.
+Instead of writing a complete program all at once, you're encouraged to run small code snippets.
+Each code execution alters your environment, that is, the state of your program.
+This dynamic interaction is especially evident in live coding, but it's also a useful practice when learning and exploring SuperCollider in general.

-SuperCollider initializes an [Environment](https://doc.sccode.org/Classes/Environment.html), i.e., a collection of things that can be accessed via name.
+SuperCollider initializes an [Environment](https://doc.sccode.org/Classes/Environment.html), which is a collection of entities accessible by name.
-Interacting with the IDE will manipulate this environment on the fly.
+Interacting with the IDE allows you to manipulate this environment in real-time."

 ## Triggering the Evaluation

-Let's start!
+Let's get started!
-Let's write some ``sclang`` code and execute it via the REPL (Read–Eval–Print Loop).
+We'll write some ``sclang`` code and execute it via the REPL (Read-Eval-Print Loop).
-To execute the following line, press ``SHIFT`` + ``RETURN`` while your cursor is at the code line.
+To execute the following line, press ``SHIFT`` + ``RETURN`` while your cursor is on the code line.

 ```isc
 "Hello World!".postln;
 ```

-Since SuperCollider does not use code cells, we have to define blocks of codes ourselves.
+In SuperCollider, as there is no use of code cells, we must define blocks of code ourselves.
-To execute multiple lines, we have to enclose the code in brackets ``(``, ``)`` and evaluate the code using ``CMD`` + ``RETURN`` on Mac and ``CTRL`` + ``RETURN`` on Windows.
+To execute multiple lines, we need to enclose the code within brackets ``(`` and ``)``, then evaluate the code using ``CMD`` + ``RETURN`` on Mac or ``CTRL`` + ``RETURN`` on Windows.

 ```{admonition} Code Execution
 :name: remark-code-execution